kecorbin/ansible-cisco-type-5-lookup-plugin/README.md

 # ansible-cisco-type-5 lookup plugin

-A lookup plugin to confirm that a type 5 encrypted password is set to what the user expects.
+Ansible lookup plugin to confirm that a type 5 encrypted password is set to what the user expects.